haicheviet/personal-space/site/content/posts/cluster-vm-with-firecracker/index.en.md

 INFO[0004] Created VM with ID "c1ab652804e664ed" and name "haiche-minconda-vm"
 ```

-If you use private registery such as ECR, run the command above with `--runtime=docker` to pull private registery
+If you use a private registry such as ECR, run the command above with `--runtime=docker` to pull the private registry

-Test our new vm with conda enviroment
+Test our new VM with conda environment

 ```bash
 $ ssh -i path/your/id_rsa root@172.17.0.4